pasciaks/JPACRUDProject/README.md

 <hr>

-### 'C'reating will allow you to add a record even with image upload.
+### 'C'reating will allow you to add a record, also with image upload or hotlinking supported.

 ![Create](10.png)

 <hr>

-### 'D'eleting will remove the record and show the deleted message.
+### 'D'eleting will remove the record and show the deleted message and a refreshed list.

 ![Delete](11.png)